dragonchem/Scoundrels-Friday-Night-Funkin/art/readme.txt

 This mod is a collection of various remixes made as a love letter to both FNF and the original material.

+We have 8 weeks with 8 characters, mostly representations of ourselves through our tf2 loadouts.
+There's 37 songs, and maybe a few surprises.

 Note: This mod was made by a group of inexperienced friends for fun.
 We had no previous experience with music making, a single programmer with no experience in HaxeFlixel and an artist who had never worked in this style before.

 The OST can be found here: